RobMokkink/K8S-Homelab/README.md

 # K8S Homelab
 This repo contains a tutorial on how-to setup k8s in HA mode for training purposes.

-## Disclaimer
-This repo and it's contents is not ment to be distributed for commercials purposes.
+This repo and it's contents are not ment to be distributed for commercials purposes.

 ## 1 Setting up your shell and exam tips
 This are some settings you can set.